ronin-rb/ronin-listener-dns/README.md

 ## Description

-ronin-exfil-dns is a DNS server for receiving exfiled data sent via DNS queries. ronin-exfil-dns can be used to test for XML external entity (XXE) injection.
+ronin-exfil-dns is a DNS server for receiving exfiltrated data sent via DNS queries. ronin-exfil-dns can be used to test for XML external entity (XXE) injection.

 ## Features